 • white vinegar: another classic add in.
 The vinegar really helps drive home the velvety texture!
 The acid reacts with the baking soda to create even more bubbles and airiness in your cake

 • red food coloring: you can use either gel or liquid food coloring.
-Gel colors more vibrantly, without having to add as much, so you would only need 1 teaspoon.
+Gel colors more vibrant, without having to add as much – so you would only need 1 teaspoon.
 Liquid food coloring is more diluted and muted, so you would need 2 teaspoons of it.
 This recipe can handle a few extra drops, but don’t try to add tooooo much food coloring or your cupcakes may develop an “off” flavor!

 How to make red velvet cupcakes: